camroybal/greywrite/content/Books.md

 - The Critique of Pure Reason by Immanuel Kant
 - Apology by Plato
 - Thus Spake Zarathustra by Friedrich Wilhelm Nietzche
+- Beyond Good and Evil by Friedrich Wilhelm Nietzeche
 - Discourse by Epictitus
 - Walden by Henry David Thoreau
 - The Wealth of Nations by Adam Smith